nus-cs2103-AY2021S2/tp/docs/team/vevek.md

     * Added TimeConversionException.
   * Model
     * Added CompletableTodo, CompletableDeadline, Repeatable, Todo, Deadline and Event classes to the model to allow for further extension of previous versions.
-    * Refactored existing code to fit new model format.
+    * Refactored existing code to fit the new model format.
   * Logic
     * Add todo/deadline command.
     * Delete todo/deadline/event command.